-- a) photographic evidence of the completed project satisfactory to the City; - b) other documentation proving completion of the project, i.e. engineer's report (if required); and - c) all final reports and documents are required.
+- a) Photographic evidence of the completed project satisfactory to the City; - b) Other documentation proving completion of the project, i.e. engineer's report (if required); and - c) All final reports and documents are required.

 City staff will conduct a final building/site inspection (as necessary) to ensure that the project has been completed in accordance with the grant application and agreement.
 Once the project is complete and an occupancy permit has been issued, City staff will ensure that all program and grant agreement requirements have been met to the City's satisfaction.
-The City Treasurer will then issue payment of the grant in the amount collected for the actual grant payment and refund the Building Permit fees account.
+The City Treasurer will then issue payment of the grant in the amount collected for the building permit fees.

-Figure D-1 Municipal Incentive Grant Program Administration
+Figure E-1: Municipal Incentive Grant Program

-Step 1 Step 2 Application Review and Evaluation Step 3 Step 4 Application Application Approval Payment Pre-application meeting between City Staff and applicant Staff inspects building/site (if necessary) If proposal is eligible for funding, applicant is provided with: a) Program Guide; b) Application Form; c) Site and Building Design Guidelines Applicant submits application including all required supporting documentation Staff check application to ensure conformity with all program eligibility requirements and City guidelines.
+Administration Step 1 Application Step 2 Application Review and Evaluation Step 3 Application Approval Step 4 Payment Pre-application meeting between City Staff and applicant Staff inspects building/site (if necessary) If proposal is eligible for funding, applicant is provided with: a) Program Guide; b) Application Form; c) Site and Building Design Guidelines Applicant submits application including all required supporting documentation Staff reviews the application to ensure conformity with all program eligibility requirements and City guidelines.
 Staff review and evaluate application and supporting documentation.
-Planning application fees are waived at time of application and building permit fees are applied at the time of building permit issuance.
+Planning application fees will need to be paid at the time of application and building permit fees will need to be paid once issued.
+Any cash-in-lieu charges will need to be paid if required as a condition of approval.
 Staff prepare report to Council including recommendation with regard to the municipal fees grant and a grant agreement.
-Grant agreement is signed by applicant and returned to City Staff A recommendation report and the grant agreement are forwarded to Council or Council's designate for consideration.
-If Council or Council's designate approved the grant application and agreement, the agreement is executed by City official and a copy is provided to the applicant.
-The application provides the City with proof of completion of project, including: a) photographic evidence of completed project satisfactory to City; b) other documentation proving completion of the project, i.e. engineer's report (if required); c) all final reports and documentation as required.
+A recommendation report and the grant agreement are forwarded to Council or Council's designate for consideration.
+If Council or Council's designate approves the application and agreement, the agreement is signed by applicant and returned to City staff along with payment of title search costs.
+The agreement is then executed by City official and a copy is provided to the applicant.
+Planning application fees and cashin-lieu requirements are refunded after being paid and recorded.
+The applicant provides the City with proof of completion of project, including: a) Photographic evidence of completed project satisfactory to City; b) Other documentation proving completion of the project, i.e. engineer's report (if required); c) All final reports and documentation as required.
 Staff conduct building/site inspection of occupied buildings (if necessary).
 Staff review all final reports and documentation submitted for conformity with program and grant agreement requirements.
-Staff calculate grant based on development charges paid at time of building permit issuance.
-Payment of the grant is the amount collected as the Municipal Incentive Grant and is made to the applicant.

-APPENDIX E
+APPENDIX F